Brandonniles/bn_babysitter_terminal/README.md

 NOTE: This app only accepts Military Time format.
 The app will give you examples when necessary.
 Visit http://www.spacearchive.info/military.htm for more info

+To run the program:
+From the main project directory (bn_babysitter), type `rake run`

+To run tests:
+From the main project directory (bn_babysitter),

+Type 'rspec' to run all tests at once.

+For a better read out of each test add